 - If you are allergic to anything

-These might be personal questions, but you need to answer truthfully as your surgeon has to recommend the best possible process for your unique circumstances.
+These might be personal questions, but you need to answer truthfully as your surgeon recommends the best possible process for your unique circumstances.

-All this information is also vital to your recovery period and what risks could be involved.
+All this information is vital to your recovery period and what risks could be involved.

 Once you have been given the go-ahead, your doctor will examine your face and take some photos to get everything ready for your surgery.